 There was a loud crack.
 Luck collapsed.
 I heard another four cracks.
 The men who had been guarding Karana and me crumpled.
 A final gun shot grazed Cody’s shoulder and knocked him to the ground.
 The crowd dispersed in a chaotic stampede.
 It took several moments for my fear-wracked brain to register that a rescue party had finally arrived.
 I tried to stand up but was so disoriented and weak that I toppled to the ground.
 A marine rushed to my side.
 He threw his thick arm around me and began to drag me along the beach toward the dock.

 “The Black Berry.
 The Black Berry.”
 My rescuer looked at me quizzically.
 Rhonda – who had accompanied the rescue party said, “He’s talking about the plastic device near that man’s right hand.”
 She pointed.
-“It’s incredibly valuable.”
+“It’s an incredibly valuable Digital Age artifact.”
 My rescuer, a Sergeant, hesitated: although Rhonda was not in his chain of command, she was the granddaughter of our Patron.
 Rhonda repeated her words as a command.
 Two marines fired at the ground in front of the scattering crowd while the Sergeant moved resolutely toward Cody.

 My vision was distorted; I had lost my sense of balance.
 Fortunately, my escort was strong enough to propel me forward despite myself.
 I made it all the way to the dock, where I tripped and fell face first onto the beach, immediately in front of where my rescue boat bobbed in the water.
 My marine escort swore colourfully while he tossed me into a Zodiac.
 I looked at Karana.
 She was vomiting over the edge of the other Zodiac.